Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 Not suitable for big prints

-Discharge printing will only work with natural fabrics (like cotton).
+Discharge t-shirt printing will only work with natural fabrics (like cotton).
 The fabric color also plays a role—some colors will bleach better than others.
 The design can be applied to the t-shirt using screen printing, but the ink is mixed with a special product that will remove the original dye and replace it with your chosen color.

 Discharge printed t-shirts.
 Source: Magna Colours